 Despite Zaragoza not being by the sea, ajoarriero cod is still considered a traditional dish.
 And unlike other areas in Spain such as Navarra or La Rioja where they use tomato and peppers, in Zaragoza it is sometimes made with potatoes and eggs.

 Why is ajoarriero cod typical in Zaragoza (and Aragon) if it has no sea?
-Well, to answer this question we have to look back a long time, when refrigerators did not exist and the only way in which fish arrived inside was desalted or dehydrated.
+Well, to answer this question we have to look back to a long time when refrigerators did not exist and the only way in which fish arrived inside was desalted or dehydrated.